hoast/hoast-changed/README.md

 * `file`: The file path where the update times are stored.
   * Type: `String`
   * Default: `hoast-changed`
 * `patterns`: Glob patterns to match file paths with.
-If the engine function is set the files matching to the patterns will be skipped and not processed by the engine function.
+If the file path does not match the patterns it will not be compared to or written to the changed file.
   * Type: `String` or `Array of strings`
   * Required: `no`
 * `patternOptions`: Options for the glob pattern matching.
 See [planckmatch options](https://github.com/redkenrok/node-planckmatch#options) for more details on the pattern options.
   * Type: `Object`
   * Default: `{}`